 It’s the same with your brain, the more you mobilize it on skills and knowledge, the easier it is to remember them on the long term.

-If you go to a language course even twice a week, it’s good, but between the classes, you will lose the little warm up you had in class, and you will forget easily what you’ve learned.
+If you go to language courses even twice a week, it’s good, but between the classes, you will lose the little warm up you had in class, and you will forget easily what you’ve learned.

 That’s why when people go to school, they have maybe 4 hours of language class a week, and in the end they don’t come out with a very good level despite the homework.
 (Of course, there are lots of other issues related to school but I won’t focus on this topic).